geut/chan/README.md

 ## <a name="issues"></a> ISSUES

-:bug: If you found an issue we encourage you to report it on [github](https://github.com/geut/chan/issues).
+If you found an issue we encourage you to report it on [github](https://github.com/geut/chan/issues).
 Please specify your OS and the actions to reproduce it.

 ## <a name="contribute"></a> CONTRIBUTE

-:busts_in_silhouette: Ideas and contributions to the project are welcome.
+Ideas and contributions to the project are welcome.
 You must follow this [guideline](https://github.com/geut/chan/blob/master/CONTRIBUTING.md).
 ___

 A [**GEUT**](http://geutstudio.com/) project